FunnyWolf/Viper/docs/en/module/Execution_UserExecution_CallbackEnumWindows.md

-# Callback free kill (EnumWindows)
+# Callback Anti - Detection (EnumWindows)

-# Main functions
+# Main Function

-Generate kill-free exe
+Generate anti - detection EXE

-# How to operate
+# Operation Method

-+ Create new monitor
++ Create a new listener
-+ Open the module and select the corresponding monitor
++ Open the module and select the corresponding listener
-+ After running the module, it will be in`文件管理`Generate a zip file, containing the free kill exe payload and corresponding C++ code
++ After running the module, a zip file will be generated in the `File Management`, which contains the anti - detection EXE payload and the corresponding C++ code